-(Disclaimer: The author is very blunt in this article.
+(Disclaimer: I am going to be very blunt in this article.
 The aim is not to offend, but rather to get us thinking about uncomfortable topics.
-The author himself has a degenerative disease, and battles chronic pain.
-He had bouts of depression after the onset of his disease.
-He writes from his own experience and from the experiences of hundreds of others whom he’s had the privilege of training.)
+I have a degenerative disease, and battle chronic pain.
+I have had bouts of depression after the onset of my disease.
+I write from my own experience and from the experiences of hundreds of others whom I’m had the privilege of training.)

 What is pain exactly?
 Depending on who you ask, the answer varies greatly.
 For some, pain is merely its technical definition, a feeling of distress or disturbance caused by the nervous system.
 Usually pain indicates an injury or inflammation.
 For others, pain is much more.
 It is a familiar foe–something they know intimately and live with daily.
 Some have such intense emotional pain that it manifests itself into intense physical pain.
 For many, this pain is too much to bear and they choose to end it all.
 Whatever your relationship is with pain, everyone experiences it to a certain degree.
 It’s inevitable.
-Aren’t you glad you’re reading this inspiring article?

 In fact, both pain and pleasure determine what we do in life.
-All of us, as humans, try to move towards what we believe is pleasure and move away from pain.
+All of us, as humans, try to move toward what we believe is pleasure, and move away from pain.
 This trait is inherent in all of us, so it’s a wonder why nearly everyone experiences pain on a regular basis.
-I believe the reason for this is due to the fact that humans tend to confuse short term pain with long term pleasure and short term pleasure with long term pain.
-Some see exercise as pain rather than long term pleasure.
-Some see cigarettes as pleasure rather than long term pain.
-People use depression as short term pleasure to either gain attention or avoid going through the discipline of gratitude, rather than living in a great state–something that requires the pain of discipline.
-Make no mistake, you can only be depressed if you are only focussed on yourself.
+I believe the reason for this is due to the fact that humans tend to confuse short-term pain with long-term pleasure and short-term pleasure with long-term pain.
+Some see exercise as pain rather than long-term pleasure.
+Some see cigarettes as pleasure rather than long-term pain.
+People use depression as short-term pleasure to either gain attention or avoid going through the discipline of gratitude, rather than living in a great state–something that requires the pain of discipline.
+Make no mistake, you can only be depressed if you are only focused on yourself.
 If you are grateful for others and take an active interest in them, depression is not possible.
 (Stated differently, depression only serves the person who is depressed.
 It doesn’t serve anyone else.
-Gratitude, on the other hand serves others as well as the person expressing gratitude.)
+Gratitude, on the other hand, serves others as well as the person expressing gratitude.)

 So where does this leave us?
 We confuse pleasure with pain, we live in shitty emotional states and we constantly have pain.
 Terrible!
 What do we do about it?
 We cannot fully escape pain, but there are two antidotes to immense pain, both physical and emotional.
 The first goes back to our Jim Rohn quote about discipline.
-Discipline is a pain that must be endured so that we can avoid immense long term pain.
-The disciplines of health, physical activity, smiling, expressing gratitude on a daily basis are all necessary to keep away the immense pain of obesity, immobility and depression.
+Discipline is a pain that must be endured so that we can avoid immense long-term pain.
+The disciplines of health, physical activity, smiling or expressing gratitude on a daily basis are all necessary to keep away the immense pain of obesity, immobility, and depression.
 Small disciplines, practiced daily, will result in success.